Aarongeolab/Zekes-Basin-ECOMETAB/README.md

 ## License

-Code and analysis in this repository are licensed under the **MIT License**.
+Code and analysis in this repository are licensed under the MIT License.
 Underlying NOAA/NERRS SWMP data are U.S. federal public data; NERRS site where data were collected to be fully acknowledged in any use.